 Our weekly volunteer positions include:

 Cabin counselors who live and sleep in the cabins and help to guide campers throughout the week.
 We need male and female volunteers for all summer sessions; the number of staff depends on the ages and needs of the population.
 Counselors will have the most interaction with campers and should be prepared to jump in and be a part of the fun.
+(Cabin Counselors must have or obtain a current CPR certification)

 Medical volunteers who provide medical care at each Camp session.
 The medical staff distributes medication, tends to daily medical needs and makes sure that everyone receives the medical care they need during their stay.
 They work as a team and are an integral part of the community.
 The medical staff includes, physicians, registered nurses, physician assistants and nurse practitioners.